FarmDyn/documentation/docs/template/feeding_module.md

 The fattening branch distinguishes between four fattening stages to provide the option of nitrogen and phosphorus reduced feeding (N/P).
-It includes the stages *earlyFattners*, *midFattners, lateFattners, Fattners.* Three feeding regimes are applicable, which are: normal feed, reduced N/P feed and highly reduced N/P feed.
+It includes the stages *earlyFattners*, *midFattners*, and *lateFattners*, Fattners.* Three feeding regimes are applicable, which are: normal feed, reduced N/P feed and highly reduced N/P feed.
 The primary differences between the feeding schemes are the adjustments of daily nutrient requirements depending on the stage a fattening pig is currently in.
-For instance, with the normal feed there are only to two different feeding requirements; a daily requirement for the weight range from 28-40 kg which is in the early fattening phase and a daily requirement from 40-118 kg which assumes daily feed requirements in the mid, late and
+For instance, with the normal feed there are only two different feeding requirements; a daily requirement for the weight range from 28-40 kg which is in the early fattening phase and a daily requirement from 40-118 kg which assumes daily feed requirements in the mid, late and